Question: How Do I Stir-fry Different Types of Vegetables?

 More Tips on Stir-frying Vegetables:

-- For all vegetables, cut them into uniform size before stir-frying.
+- Cut vegetables into uniform size before stir-frying.
 This ensures that they will cook evenly.

 - Be sure the vegetables are thoroughly drained before stir-frying.
 (A good tip is to wash the vegetables and leave them to drain earlier in the day).
 Wet vegetables can ruin a stir-fry.